eebasso/WarpX/Docs/source/usage/parameters.rst

     This feature does not require to compile with ``-DWarpX_QED=ON``.

 .. fv:var:: warpx.quantum_xi
-     :annotation: (`float`; default: 1.3050122.e-52)
+    :type: `float`
+    :default: 1.3050122.e-52

     Overwrites the actual quantum parameter used in Maxwell's QED equations.
 Assigning a value here will make the simulation unphysical, but will allow QED effects to become more apparent.
     Note that this option will only have an effect if the ``warpx.use_Hybrid_QED`` flag is also triggered.
     This feature does not require to compile with ``-DWarpX_QED=ON``.

 Checkpoints and restart